-I have seen a non-lawyer who tried to do their own divorce describe their experience as if someone dropped them in the middle of a jungle blindfolded without a map, compass, or any form of transportation and then being told they need to get to Disneyworld.
+I have seen a non-lawyer who tried to do their divorce describe their experience as if someone dropped them in the middle of a jungle blindfolded without a map, compass, or any form of transportation and then told them they need to get to Disneyworld.

-According to an American Bar Association Coalition for Justice survey, judges believe that self-represented litigants are doing a poor job representing themselves.
+According to an American Bar Association Coalition for Justice survey, judges believe that self-represented litigants do poorly represent themselves.

-My personal observations of people representing themselves in courts are that judges often ignore these individuals and instead look to the other party’s attorney for what is going on.
-Things are often decided quickly and the person representing themselves is left in the dust wondering what happened.
+My observations of people representing themselves in courts are that judges often ignore these individuals and instead look to the other party's attorney for what is going on.
+Things are often decided quickly, and the person representing is left in the dust wondering what happened.

 You Risk Losing Objectivity

-It’s hard not to be emotionally invested in your own divorce case, particularly if you have children.
-Being too close to a case means you risk losing sight of what’s in your best interests.
+It's hard not to be emotionally invested in your divorce case, particularly if you have children.
+Being too close to a point means you risk losing sight of what's in your best interests.

 A lawyer can help you:

 - Let you know what you are entitled to

 - Whether it makes sense to take a settlement offer or go to court